hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 Environment variables are, in short, variables that describe the environment in which programs run, and they are predefined for a given computer or cluster that you are on.
 You can reset them to customize the environment.

-Let's see our list of environment variables on O2:
+Let's see the full list of environment variables on O2:

 ```bash
 $ env
 ```

 It's a pretty long list! **In the context of the shell the environment variables are usually all in upper case.**

-In this lesson, we are going to focus on two commonly encountered environment variables: `$HOME` and `$PATH`.
+In this lesson, we are going to focus on two most commonly encountered environment variables: `$HOME` and `$PATH`.

 * `$HOME` defines the full path for the home directory of a given user.
 * `$PATH` defines a list of directories to search in when looking for a command/program to execute.

 Environment variables, in most systems, are called or denoted with a "$" before the variable name, just like a regular variable.
 Let's use the `echo` command to see what is stored in `$HOME`: